For Immediate ReleaseJune 29, 2023

-Marin property owners have been notified by mail if the assessed value of their property changed other than the 2.0% capped California Consumer Price Index for 2022-2023.
-Value change may be due to new ownership, new construction, market rate fluctuation, or other reasons.
-Taxpayers should review their taxable values and follow up with the Assessor’s Office before tax bills are issued in the fall.
+Marin property owners were notified by mail if the assessed value of their property changed other than the 2.0% cap on the California Consumer Price Index for 2023-2024.
+Value change may be due to new ownership, new construction, market rate fluctuation, or other reason.
+Taxpayers should review their taxable values and follow-up with the Assessor before tax bills are issued in the fall.

-Staff members in the Assessor's Office are available to discuss the basis of a property assessment or answer assessment roll questions.
+The Assessor's Office is available to discuss the basis of a property assessment or answer assessment roll questions.
 Call (415) 473-7215 or visit the Assessor’s Understanding Assessments webpage to learn how assessments can change from one year to the next.

 Shelly ScottAssessor-Recorder-County ClerkCounty of Marin